 The unit Documentary Practice further develops your knowledge of the methodology of documentary and photojournalistic production, culminating in the production of larger scale photo essays.
 This is underpinned by an emphasis on research principles, strategies and methods and their application to a photojournalism/documentary context.

-Note that the majority of students produce the work for the Major Project during the summer period, this means that they work independently of the tutors during much of this time, so they must be self reliant and well prepared in advance for this part of the project.
+The majority of students produce the work for the Major Project during the summer period, meaning they work independently from the tutors during much of this time, so they must be self-reliant and well prepared in advance for this part of the project.
 The final term serves mainly to edit and produce the final body of work for submission.

-During this Phase there will also be an ongoing series of lectures and workshops that will prepare you for entry into the marketplace.
-These will be given by visiting speakers from the industry, and will cover aspects of business planning and costing, media law, self-promotion, book publishing and exhibitions, digital photography, editorial design and layout and other related topics.
+During this phase, there will also be an ongoing series of lectures and workshops that will prepare you for entry into the marketplace.
+These will be given by visiting speakers from the industry and covers topics such as business planning and costing, media law, self-promotion, book publishing and exhibitions, digital photography, editorial design and layout and other related topics.